DixonVim/OvarianCancer/README.md

 1. **Load Data:** `DataRead_4_3_02.m` reads data from the dataset `Ovarian 4-3-02`and then stores as `ovarian12.mat`.

 2. **Classifying Features:** `ComputeSlop_4_3_02.m` computes wavelet spectra and estimates slopes under the standard variance and distance variance methods.
-The spectral slopes are stored as `SlopeDataset4_3_2.mat`.
+The slopes are stored as `SlopeDataset4_3_2.mat`.

 3. **Classifiers:** Three different classifires, **Logistic Regression, Support Vector Machine**, and **K-Nearest Neighbor** are used in
 `OvarianJointclassify.m` to perform classification.

-4. **Detection Of Cancer:** `Demo_Dataset_4_3_03.m` performs the following classifications, and performance is evaluated by computing three performance measures, classfication accuracy, sensitivity, and specificity.
+4. **Detection Of Cancer:** `Demo_Dataset_4_3_03.m` performs the following three classifications:

-   i). **Proposed Modality:** using the descriptors computed from the standard variance and distance variance based methods.
+   i). **Self-Similarity based Method:** using the descriptors computed from the standard variance and distance variance based methods.

    ii). **Direct Method:** using features selected by applying the Fisher's criteria on the protein mass spectra.

-   iii). **Joint Method:** integrating features from  both the proposed method and the direct method.
+   iii). **Joint Method:** integrating features from  both the self-similarity based method and the direct method.

 **Note:** The same procedure is perfromed on the `Ovarian 8-7-02` dataset using the codes named with `8-7-02`.